-Why every traveller should read local literature
+Why every traveller should read Croatian literature

 Here is a list of my 5 essential whys:

-1) People love reading stories.
+1. People love reading stories.
 Serviceable information in travel guides are not stories.

-2) People love personal accounts and perspectives.
+2. People love personal accounts and perspectives.
 Guidebook travel information strives to be accurate but not personal.

-3) People connect to that which sounds real, even if it sometimes appears dark, troubled or chaotic.
+3. People connect to that which sounds real, even if it sometimes appears dark, troubled or chaotic.
 Tourist information is only postcard-perfect.

-4) People are more interested in other people than museums, buildings or empty landscapes.
+4. People are more interested in other people than museums, buildings or empty landscapes.
 Literature best reflects local people’s values and cultural customs.